fenok/articles/ssr-data-fetching/ssr-data-fetching.en.md

 # Client- and Server-Side Data Fetching in React

-This is an overview of what methods are available for client- and server-side data fetching in React 17, what their pros and cons are, and how upcoming [Suspense for Data Fetching](https://reactjs.org/docs/concurrent-mode-suspense.html) will change them.
+This is an overview of client- and server-side data fetching approaches in React 17, their pros and cons, and the way upcoming [Suspense for Data Fetching](https://reactjs.org/docs/concurrent-mode-suspense.html) will change them.

 ## So how do we fetch?

-In React, there are the following fetching strategies:
+React supports the following fetching approaches:

 -   **Fetch-on-Render**: fetching is triggered by render.
 -   **Fetch-Then-Render**: we start fetching as early as possible and render only when the data is ready.
--   **Render-as-You-Fetch**: we start fetching as early as possible and start rendering _immediately_ (not necessarily when the data is ready).
+-   **Render-as-You-Fetch**: we start fetching as early as possible and then start rendering _immediately_, without waiting for the data to be ready.
 In a sense, **Fetch-Then-Render** is a special case of **Render-as-You-Fetch**.

-It goes without saying that the fetching methods can differ between client and server environments, and even between different application parts.
+It goes without saying that the fetching approaches can differ between client and server environments, and even between different parts of an application.
 For instance, consider how [Apollo](https://www.apollographql.com/) works.

-On server side, if we use [`getDataFromTree`](https://www.apollographql.com/docs/react/api/react/ssr/#getdatafromtree), we get **Fetch-on-Render**, because we render the app to trigger fetching.
-Or we can use [Prefetching](https://www.apollographql.com/docs/react/performance/performance/#prefetching-data) instead and get either **Fetch-Then-Render** or **Render-as-You-Fetch**, depending on when we start render.
+On the server side, if we use [`getDataFromTree`](https://www.apollographql.com/docs/react/api/react/ssr/#getdatafromtree), we implement **Fetch-on-Render**, because we render the app to trigger fetching.
+Or, we can use [Prefetching](https://www.apollographql.com/docs/react/performance/performance/#prefetching-data) instead and get either **Fetch-Then-Render** or **Render-as-You-Fetch**, depending on when we start rendering.

-On client side, we get **Fetch-on-Render** by default, because that's how the [`useQuery`](https://www.apollographql.com/docs/react/api/react/hooks/#usequery) hook works.
+On the client side, **Fetch-on-Render** is a default approach, because that's how the [`useQuery`](https://www.apollographql.com/docs/react/api/react/hooks/#usequery) hook works.
 We can also use [Prefetching](https://www.apollographql.com/docs/react/performance/performance/#prefetching-data) and essentially get **Render-as-You-Fetch**.

-Finally, on client side, we can delay the initial app render until [Prefetching](https://www.apollographql.com/docs/react/performance/performance/#prefetching-data) is complete to get **Fetch-Then-Render**, but it's likely not a very good idea.
+Finally, on the client side, we can delay the initial render until [Prefetching](https://www.apollographql.com/docs/react/performance/performance/#prefetching-data) is complete to implement **Fetch-Then-Render**, but it's likely not a very good idea.

-In fact, we can mix the fetching methods.
-For instance, on client side, we can move all page queries to the page component and render the page content only when all data arrives.
-This way, the page content will effectively use the **Fetch-Then-Render** method, though the page component itself will use either **Fetch-on-Render** or **Render-as-You-Fetch**.
+In fact, we can mix the fetching approaches.
+For instance, on the client side, we can move all page queries to the page component and render its content only when all data arrives.
+This way, the page content will effectively use the **Fetch-Then-Render** approach, though the page component itself will use either **Fetch-on-Render** or **Render-as-You-Fetch**.

-Throughout the article, we will focus on "pure" forms of the fetching methods.
+Throughout the article, we will focus on "pure" forms of the fetching approaches.

 ## Show me the code!

-The following examples give a rough idea of what the fetching methods look like on both server and client sides (as of React 17).
+The following examples give a rough idea of what the fetching approaches look like on both the server and the client sides (as of React 17).

 ### Fetch-on-Render